 Believers will often point out that the Old Testament includes prohibitions against 1) kidnapping and 2) returning a runaway slave to their master.

 1) How a person enters the slave system is far less important morally than the fact that such an institution exists at all in a society governed by a supposedly just and loving God.
 The laws against kidnapping are in passages that discuss Hebrew slavery, not foreign slaves.
-They certainly do not advocate for the destruction of the slavery system in Israel:
+Exodus 21:16 and Deuteronomy 24:7 prohibit the stealing of a free Hebrew, to put them into slavery against their will.
+These verses provide nothing like a condemnation of slavery as an institution:

 Anyone who kidnaps someone is to be put to death, whether the victim has been sold or is still in the kidnapper’s possession.
 (Exodus 21:16 NIV)